SethPalmer3/CIS315_midterm_code/README.md

-Midterm code for CIS315 at the University of Oregon Created by Seth Palmer and Madeline Porcaro
+Midterm code for CIS315 at the University of Oregon created by Seth Palmer and Madeline Porcaro

 February 13, 2022